 Moving on to the more technical aspect.

-The 4 most important components to this protocol are:
+The 4 most important components of this protocol are:

 1. Proximity UUID